 3. Requested Exemptions.
 Accordingly, the Applicants respectfully request an Order of the Commission pursuant to Section 57(c) exempting from the provisions of Section 57(a)(3) the borrowing of money or property by the Company from Fidus SBIC.
 The Applicants also respectfully request an Order of the Commission pursuant to Section 6(c) exempting from the provisions of Section 21(b) the lending of money or other property by Fidus SBIC to the Company and by the Company to Fidus SBIC.
 It is the intent of this request only to permit the Company and Fidus SBIC to do that which they otherwise would be permitted to do within the provisions of the 1940 Act if they were one company, as opposed to Fidus SBIC being a wholly owned, limited partnership subsidiary of the Company.
-As a condition of the grant of the Order sought by this Application, the Company agrees that for purposes of analysis under Section 57(a)(3) and 21(b), Fidus SBIC will always be collapsed into the Company, and, without further order of the Commission, the Company and Fidus SBIC will never be deemed separate entities in order to elicit more liberalized treatment under the 1940 Act.
+The Company states that for purposes of analysis under Sections 57(a)(3) and 21(b), Fidus SBIC will always be collapsed into the Company, and, without further order of the Commission, the Company and Fidus SBIC will never be deemed separate entities in order to elicit more liberalized treatment under the 1940 Act.

-E. Exemptive Relief Requested from Section 57(a)(4) and Rule 17d-1
+E. Exemptive Relief Requested from Sections 57(a)(4) and Rule 17d-1